What Is A Private Adoption?

 Who Pays for Attorney Fees and Expenses?

 The prospective adoptive parents pay all attorney fees and costs.
 The birth mother is usually covered by Medicaid and there is no additional fee for medical expenses related to the birth.
 If the birth mother does not qualify for Medicaid, the prospective adoptive parents pay any out of pocket medical expenses.
-At times the birth mother requires financial assistance for expenses related to her pregnancy.
+At times the birth mother requires financial assistance for expenses related to her pregnancy (E.g. Housing, food, cell phone, bus pass).
 Those would also be paid by the prospective adoptive parents.

 Up to What Point May a Birth Mother Change Her Mind About Placing a Baby for Adoption?

-In Washington the birth mother signs a consent prior to the birth of a child.
-That consent is presented to the Court at least 48 hours after birth and an order accepting the birth mother's relinquishment (termination of rights) is entered with the Court.
-The birth mother may revoke her consent up to the time the order terminating parental rights is presented and entered.
+In Washington, the birth mother signs a consent prior to the birth of a child.
+That consent is presented to the Court at least 48-hours after birth and an order accepting the birth mother’s relinquishment (termination of rights) is entered with the Court.
+The birth mother may revoke her consent up to the time the order terminating parental rights is presented to the Court and entered.